 Why use natural and organic products?

-The Bad news…labeling and ingredients in Australian skin care…
+The Bad news… labelling and ingredients in Australian skincare…

 In Australia, it is mandatory that all product ingredients be listed in descending order by volume or mass; so the first ingredient that you see (often water) makes up the largest part of the product.
 The final ingredient that you see is used in the smallest quantity.
 With this information in mind, when a product claims to be natural unfortunately you may still find that when you take a closer look at the ingredients, that the natural ingredient features near the end, following a long line of chemical-sounding names.
 What this means is that the manufacturers have added one or two natural ingredients, (often in minimum quantities) to a synthetic base product, in order that they can use the word natural when labeling the product.
 Current Australian trade regulations state that only 1-5% of ingredients need to be natural for a product to be labelled as such.
 There is currently no legislation in Australia to prohibit this.

 As consumers, many of us are now becoming more aware of the potential consequences of using chemicals on our skin and so we are seeking out natural and organic products, to use on ourselves and our children.
 Unfortunately, many companies are now taking advantage of this fact and utilising the words natural and organic in a fairly loose interpretation of the word.

 The ugly news…lies and deception in skincare labelling…